jshinall/siege2/README.md

 * If you work for UWE, you're not allowed to touch it.
 Much less steal it.
 [YOU KNOW WHY.]
 * This is a starting point for a **CLEAN-SHEET** implementation.
 There will be a TOTAL rework.
 * If you want to add another mod, EXTERNALIZE IT!
 No code theft!
 (Or get permission!)
+* If you run a server - thanks!
+Report bugs to us directly, we'll fix 'em!
+  * Just no stealing ours and claiming it's yours.
+  * Also a shout-out.
+It's in the mod.
+Don't take it out.
+That's all.
+Easy-peasy.
 * If you run a server that charges for reserved slots (donations are charging!) we expect you to...
   * Donate money equivalent to one reserved slot to us to help fund development and costs
   * Report any and all bugs to us directly.
 Bonus points for sending a pull request!
 We'll fix it.